 Writing is a part of my work life in many ways.
 As a researcher, I often write about the depiction of female bodies in francophone literature.
 At the moment, I’m transforming my dissertation into a book titled Medusian Apparitions: Sex and Sense in Contemporary Women’s Writing in French.
 In this project, I read novels from the late 20th and 21st centuries through the lens of Hélène Cixous’s writings on sexual difference and the Medusa.
 I claim that the female protagonists of each novel counter the male gaze with productive, feminist reclamations of the Medusa.
 So, in the end, this not-so-mythological woman figures as a tool for the radical, feminist realignment of old relationships between female bodies, danger, and death.
 I’m also fleshing out another book project on the topic of consumption in women’s writing of French expression.

-For work (and pleasure!), I am often at work on both public-facing and academic articles that relate to my research interests: feminist theory, gender studies, and women’s writing in French, as well as critical food studies and animal studies.
+I am often at work on both public-facing and academic articles that relate to my research interests: feminist theory, gender studies, and women’s writing in French, as well as critical food studies and animal studies.

 As a teacher of French language and literature, I also write lesson plans and give students feedback on their language and writing skills.